pashquest/bookshelf/README.md

 ### `npm install`

-In case you downoad the App ensure that you trigger first the installation of dependencies.
+In case you download the App ensure that you trigger first the installation of dependencies.

 ### `npm start`